The MFA Madness Art Museum Scavenger Hunt

 You don’t need to know anything about the museum or science to do well on this hunt—or even to win.
 You just need to pay attention to the details, use your wits, and work well with your group.
 The game is great for corporate team building, social-club meetups, and any other kind of gathering where you want people to have fun while getting to know one another better.

-For younger audiences, check out the Kids Edition, suitable for ages 7 and up.
+Also available: the Kids Edition, suitable for ages 7 and up.
+Kids and adults work together to answer fun questions that leave everyone engaged and amazed.
 It’s the perfect activity for school field trips, youth-group outings, and birthday parties.

 The Peabody Essex Escapades Scavenger Hunt